OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

+I read it.
+The current page exists and is organized, but it needs stronger Markdown structure, clearer status labels, and stricter separation between observed, supported, tested, hypothesized, and speculative.
+GitHub confirmed it’s proofs.md, 356 lines, with the current proof-status structure already in place.

+Paste this over the file:

 One-Wave Framework: Current Proof Status

-Research Audit Record (June 2026)
+Updated: June 2026

 Purpose

-This document is not a statement that One-Wave is correct.
+This document is not a claim that One-Wave is proven.

-It is a record of:
+It is a status map.

+Its job is to separate:

-- accepted observations
+- known observations
-- supported principles
+- supported scientific ideas
-- mathematical results
+- positive mathematical audits
 - active hypotheses
-- unresolved questions
+- unresolved problems
-- speculative concepts
+- speculative architecture

-The purpose is to prevent accidental movement of ideas between categories.

-A claim only moves upward when supported by mathematics, experiment, or successful prediction.
+Nothing moves upward unless it earns it.

 ---

-LEVEL 0: OBSERVATIONAL FACTS
+Level 0: Observational Facts

-These are observations that any successful physical theory must explain.
+These are accepted observations any successful theory must explain.

 O0.1 Stable Structures Exist

-The universe contains persistent repeating structures.
+The universe contains stable repeating structures:

-Examples:

 - atoms
 - molecules